 NOTE: It will be easier to remove the trip coil assembly if the right hand main operating spring connecting rod is removed.
-See section headed "Closing Spring Removal and Slow Closing of Mechanism" under Maintenance in this instruction book for procedures for removing this connecting rod.
+See section headed "Closing Spring Removal and Slow Closing of Mechanism" under MAINTENANCE in this instruction book for procedures for removing this connecting rod.

-- Bolt new assembly in place and plug it into the wiring harness.
-No adjustment is required. - Re-assemble spring connecting rod and main spring, if previously removed. - Trip the breaker electrically several times to insure that the coil is functioning properly. - Replace front cover.
+- d.
+Bolt new assembly in place and plug it into the wiring harness.
+No adjustment is required. - e.
+Reassemble spring connecting rod and main spring, if previously removed. - f.
+Trip the breaker electrically several times to insure that the coil is functioning properly. - g.
+Replace front cover.

-Undervoltage Device Assembly (6)
+6. Undervoltage Device Assembly

-This assembly is located in the center part of the mechanism area, just to the right of the main closing spring.
-See Figure 28.
+This assembly is located in the center part of the mechanism area, just to the right of the main closing spring (See Figure 29).
 To replace it:

-- Remove front cover of breaker. - Remove right hand main operating spring connecting rod.
-See section headed "Closing Spring Removal and Slow Closing of Mechanism" under Maintenance in this instruction book for procedures for removing this rod. - Unplug the undervoltage device from the wiring harness. - Remove the two bolts holding the undervoltage device assembly to the breaker frame and remove the assembly.
+- a.
+Remove front cover of breaker. - b.
+Remove right hand main operating spring connecting rod.
+See section headed "Closing Spring Removal and Slow Closing of Mechanism" under MAINTENANCE in this instruction book for procedures for removing this rod.